|Office:||Level 1, Holland Centennial Commons|

 When to Meet with an Advisor

-New freshmen will be able to meet with an advisor while attending summer orientation.
-Returning students or transfer students who are undeclared can meet with an advisor in the Academic Advisement Center, or students who have declared a major can meet directly with a program advisor.
-Meeting with an advisor before registration will reduce a student’s risk of taking unnecessary courses or otherwise straying from his/her graduation plan.
+New freshmen will connect with an academic advisor before and/or during summer orientation.
+Returning students or transfer students who are undeclared can meet with an advisor in the Academic Advisement Center, or students who have declared a major can meet directly with an advisor for their specific degree program.
+Meeting with an advisor before registration will reduce a student’s risk of taking unnecessary courses or otherwise straying from their graduation plan.
 An advisor will encourage students to meet often (typically at least once per semester) to review degree requirements and apply for graduation in a timely manner.

 What to Expect When Meeting with an Academic Advisor

 An advisor will:

 - Discuss goals and interests to help students develop strategies for achieving academic and future career goals.

 - Provide students with accurate, up-to-date information regarding degree/certificate requirements.

 - Introduce students to Degree Works including how to log in and navigate the degree audit system